HasiniRajapaksha/ETL-pipelie-Google-Play-Store-Apps-/README.md

 # ETL Data Pipeline with Python

 Welcome to the **ETL Data Pipeline** project!
 This repository demonstrates the basics of building an Extract, Transform, and Load (ETL) pipeline using Python, pandas, and SQLite.
-We use the "Google Play Store Apps" dataset as an example to showcase real-world data manipulation.
+The "Google Play Store Apps" dataset is used as an example to showcase real-world data manipulation.

 ---